 About a year ago a friend asked Chris Lordi (pronounced Lord-eye) to cook up some food for an informal gathering.
 And the rest, as they say, is rampant business growth via word of mouth about incredible deliciousness.
 Okay, maybe “they” don’t say that, but it’s true in the case of Irie Island Eats.

-“We didn’t really plan on it becoming a full blown business,” he said.
+“We didn’t really plan on it becoming a full blown business, but eco-friendly catering is becoming a huge thing,” he said.

 “He’s always loved to cook,” said Natalie Allen, his fiancée.
 “But I think Chris was really motivated by the good reviews, and it took on a momentum of it’s own.”

 Since then, Irie Island Eats has been making the rounds around town.
 They’ve turned up at local festivals like Marathon’s Craft Beer and Bubbly Fest and Key West’s Fantasy Fest and last week they catered a Marathon Chamber After Hours event at Habitat for Humanity.
 They have a wedding on the books next month, and this weekend they will be at Grimal Grove’s Chocolate and Wine fest on both Friday night, Jan.
 22 and Saturday, Jan.
 23. One of the most special moments of 2015, however, was when Chris was asked to cook the Christmas dinner for the employees of Keys Fisheries.

 Keys Fisheries’ Mike Dunkailo said it was an obvious choice.

 “Chris’ presentation is good, I can’t say enough about the quality of the food, and he knows how to handle a crowd,” Dunkailo said.

 For a food business that lacks a food truck or a brick and mortar location, that type of exposure is invaluable.
 Although Irie Island Eats has some tried-and-true crowd favorites, it’s clear Chris is just hitting his stride.